 ThemeDescription

-Risk, Resilience, and AgilityMarkets are shaped by ongoing risks but also by resilience and flexibility of owners and investors
+Risk, Resilience, and AgilityMarkets are shaped by ongoing risks but also by the resilience and flexibility of owners and investors

 Structural Shifts in Occupier DemandChanging tenant preferences and space utilization reshape demand across office, industrial, and retail sectors